-Number of hours of lessons for each subject is relative because in PS/IPS approach-integrated thematic learning.
+Number of hours of lessons for each subject is relative because in IPS approachintegrated thematic learning.
 Teachers can arrange lessons per week according to the needs of learners in achieving competence.
-The curriculum structure PS/IPS compiled based on competency standards and competency standards subjects.
-(Table 2.6 for Primary School and Table 2.7 for Junior Secondary School).
+The curriculum structure IPS compiled based on competency standards and competency standards subjects.